-If practicable, the agenda and agenda item report packet-will be available electronically via the iAnnotate_iLegislate application for iPads for Council Members each Thursday afternoon, or Friday if the preceding Monday was a holiday, preceding Tuesday meeting to which it pertains.
+If practicable, the agenda and agenda item report packet-will be available electronically via the iLegislate application for iPads for Council Members each Thursday afternoon, or Friday if the preceding Monday was a holiday.
 Council Members are asked to advise the City Clerk's Office where they desire agenda packets to be delivered.